KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * Single-target Swirl [YouTube](https://youtu.be/t2Pi4cfNI9Y)
 * Favonius [YouTube](https://youtu.be/qUZn2eGIPHI)

 Notes: This list matches what Raiden's Skill triggers from.
-It was in our face the whole times <:Starege:965940930895036477>.
+It was in our face the whole times.

 Note for Royal weapons: If the talent scaling attack doesn't CRIT and one of the above reactions happen, it still only stacks a single time.
 [YouTube](https://youtu.be/nUN2sOD1EbY)